fourminute/Fluffy/README.md

 1) Not all USB type C cables will work with the Switch.
 If your Switch connects then frequently disconnects, then reconnects again, etc. Or if you receive this error, it's highly likely you will need a newer USB type C cable.
 Yes, there are differences despite being visually similar.

 2) LibUSB wasn't found.
-Install it with "pip3 install libusb".
+Install it with "pip3 install libusb" and "pip3 install libusb1".
+Also following the above steps labeled "Additional Windows Instructions".

 <b>Why does network install fail?</b>